Nourepide/ComfyUI-Allor-Doc/Writerside/topics/Installation.md

 # Installation

+**Allor** can be installed not with such complexity as it seems at first glance.
+Rest assured that every possible measure has been taken to streamline this process.

+The installation script implemented within Allor ensures a smooth installation experience for all users, regardless of their technical proficiency.

 > Before installing Allor, you need to have ComfyUI installed,
 > see [here](https://github.com/comfyanonymous/ComfyUI#installing) how it can be done.
 > {style="note"}